Edward Clive, 1st Earl of Powis: Political career

-Clive succeeded his father as Baron Clive of Plassey co Clare in 1774.
+Clive succeeded his father as Baron Clive of Plassey, County Clare in 1774.
 However, as this was an Irish peerage, it did not entitle him to a seat in the British House of Lords (although it did entitle him to a seat in the Irish House of Lords).
-At the 1774 general election he was elected as Member of Parliament for Ludlow, a seat he held until 1794.
+At the 1774 general election he was elected as member of parliament for Ludlow, a seat he held until 1794.
 He was a member of the Board of Agriculture in 1793.

 On 13 August 1794, Clive was created Baron Clive, of Walcot in the County of Shropshire, in the Peerage of Great Britain, and consequently took his seat in the House of Lords.
 Almost certainly this was a belated act of contrition by the Crown for the lack of recognition to his father.

+In 1797, he was placed in charge of the Shropshire Militia, which was the first English militia to be posted in Scotland, to address potential civil unrest.
+A force of 1000 men, they arrived at Musselburgh on 21 September 1797 and the company were billeted in Dalkeith until 9 October, after which they moved to Edinburgh, the main seat of possible unrest and home of previous disturbance such as the Dundas Riots.
+On arrival in Edinburgh they were inspected at St Anne's Yard by Lord Adam Gordon in his capacity as Commander in Chief of the Scottish Armies.

 Clive had a distinguished career in India where he was Governor of Madras from 1798 to 1803, returning home to the thanks of both Houses of Parliament.

-On 14 May 1804, he was further created Baron Powis of Powis Castle co Montgomery, Baron Herbert of Chirbury co.
-Salop, Viscount Clive of Ludlow co.
-Salop, and Earl of Powis co.
-Montgomery, a revival of the title which had become extinct on the death of his brother-in-law, George Herbert, 2nd Earl of Powis, in 1801.
+On 14 May 1804, he was further created Baron Powis of Powis Castle co Montgomery, Baron Herbert of Chirbury, County Shopshire, Viscount Clive of Ludlow, County Shopshire, and Earl of Powis, County Montgomeryshire, a revival of the title which had become extinct on the death of his brother-in-law, George Herbert, 2nd Earl of Powis, in 1801.

 Edward Clive also served as Lord Lieutenant of Shropshire from 1775 to 1798 and from 1804 to 1839 and as Lord Lieutenant of Montgomeryshire from 1804 to 1830.
 He was Recorder of the boroughs of Shrewsbury in 1775, and Ludlow in 1801.

 He was colonel of the Shropshire Militia in 1775 and of the South Shropshire Militia in 1809; along with the other militia colonels he was granted brevet rank as colonel in the British Army in 1794.

 Family

-Before his elevation to the Earldom of Powis, he married Lady Henrietta Herbert, daughter of Henry Herbert, 1st Earl of Powis, in 1784.
+Before his elevation to the Earldom of Powis, he married Lady Henrietta Herbert of Powis Castle, daughter of Henry Herbert, 1st Earl of Powis, in 1784.
 Their children were: